A bill to provide relief to community banks, to promote access to capital for community banks, and for other purposes.

 Length: 6 pages

-This bill was introduced on October 16, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 16, 2017, in a previous session of Congress, but it did not receive a vote.

 Jul 21, 2015